John Ruthell Henry: Execution

 For the remainder of his life, Henry's attorneys attempted to appeal his sentence on the grounds that he was supposedly intellectually disabled on account of his abusive childhood, schizophrenia, and 70 IQ.
 All of his appeals were denied, and Governor Rick Scott signed his death warrant in 2014.

 On June 18, 2014, Henry was executed via lethal injection at the Florida State Prison.
 He refused a last meal, and his final statement was "I can't undo what I've done.
 If I could, I would.
 I ask for your forgiveness if you can find it in your heart."
-His execution was welcomed by Selena Geiger, a niece, and cousin of Suzanne and Eugene, respectively, who said that she could finally be at peace knowing that her relatives' killer is now dead.
+His execution was welcomed by Selena Geiger, a niece of Suzanne, and cousin of Eugene, who said that she could finally be at peace knowing that her relatives' killer is now dead.